 Imagine waking up one day and noticing that this part of your body was only getting more numb and black with each passing day.
 Pretty scary stuff, right?

-Thankfully, with proper education, spotting bearded dragon tail rot is a whole lot easier!
+Thankfully, with proper education, spotting bearded dragon tail rot becomes a whole lot easier!

 So, if you’re looking to gain some clarity on a troubling dark spot on your bearded dragon’s tail or are simply trying to learn all that you can in an attempt to be a proactive owner, then just keep reading!

 Tail rot is a serious condition in which the tail of a reptile begins to actually rot away, due to an internal infection.